yajima-lab/Sea-Urchin-Metabo-Proteomics/README.md

     Contains csv files that the mic/nm app and timecourse app requires to run.

 ### metab_global
+    shows 2 folders:
+        1.)
 Figures folder contains all the outputs of the global metabolism maps using the pathview package in script #1.
+        2.)
 Files folder contains ID conversion tables of various datasets and includes a name_map_all_datasets_manu.csv to show every metabolite conversion that was made using the Metaboanalyst online server + manual annotation.

 ### metab_timecourse_figures
-    shows 2 plots related to the metabolomics timecourse data.
-One plot depicts fuzzy c-means clustering into 5 clusters.
-These names of the 5 clusters we later manually annotated by the embryo stage in which expression was the highest.
-2nd plot depicts over-representation analysis of the 5 clusters using KEGG annotations.
+    shows plots of:
+        1.)
+Fuzzy c-means clustering of timecourse metabolomics data.
+        2.)
+Overrepresentation analysis of 5 clusters found using KEGG annotations

 ### micnm_supplementary_figures
     shows plots of: